Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Thought and Mind

-Not only were the ravens revered by Odin in the Nordic mythology; in reality, they were worshiped by the Nordic people.
-They were often depicted with Odin on numerous artifacts from the era, which included shields, plates, bracelets and jewelry.
+Not only were the ravens revered by Odin in Nordic mythology; in reality, they were worshiped by the Nordic people.
+They were often depicted with Odin on numerous artifacts from the era, which included shields, plates, bracelets, and jewelry.

 The Ravens in Ancient Literature

 Oddly enough, as important as they were, Huginn and Muninn take up only a few lines in several crucial epic poems that make up the Norse mythology canon.

 Most information on the ravens – aside from the artifacts – came from literature written by the 13th-century Icelandic historian and scholar, Snorri Sturluson.
 He described the ravens in two parts from his seminal Prose Edda – a compilation of books written in the prose-poem format.